 I believe that the criminal justice system is a "process."
 According to Peak (2016), the criminal justice process is "the decisions and actions by an institution, offender, victim, or society that influence the offender's movement into, through, or out of the justice system" (p.
 5).
 Figure 1-1 depicts the criminal justice process very well.
 The criminal justice process begins when police make an arrest.
 The criminal makes their way through the police "process," determining accusations and detention.
 Then, the criminal either moves on through the process and proceeds to the courts, or the process is terminated.
 If passed on to the courts, the criminal continues on with the criminal justice process of pleading guilty or not guilty.
 If found guilty, the process continues.
 If not, the process ends for the defendant.
 Finally, if found guilty, the criminal is sentenced and begins their process into corrections.
-Depending on the sentence, once completed, the criminal is released back into the populations, where the process begins again (p.
-6).
-Louthan also describes a similar process of the criminal justice system.
+Depending on the sentence, once completed, the criminal justice system.
 He states, "The suspect is apprehended by the police, prosecuted, acquitted or convicted, and sentenced by the courts, and removed, punished, and/or rehabilitated by correctional agencies" (Louthan, 1974, p.
 30).